EverSD-Cart/EverLoader/README.md

         * `SourceContent` [optional] - Instead of a SourceUrl, you can optionally provide an array of text content lines.
 This can be used to do some game-specific settings in an RetroArch .opt file.
 For example the Atari 5200 platform uses this.
         * `TargetPath` - Target path of the file on the MicroSD card.
 For RetroArch core files, this will be `retroarch/cores/[name of core].so`.
 Note that if the target path contains the literal string "[game.Id]", it will be replaced by the game id.
 This is used to create some specific Atari 5200 emulator setting files.

+### `Genres`
+An array of genres shown in the Genre dropdown list.
+* `Name` - Name of the genre, e.g. "Action"
+* `TGDB_GenreIds` - Array of mapped genre Ids from TheGamesDB.
+This will select the right genre for scraped games.

 ## Structure of the `everloader_data` directory

 The `everloader_data` directory holds all the loaded game files, including artork images and game metadata.
 You can easily create a backup of EverLoader by just copying `EverLoader.exe` and the complete `everloader_data` directory.

-* `usersettings.json` - Contains optional user preferences (e.g. for optimized images yes/no)
+* `usersettings.json` [file] - Contains optional user preferences (e.g. for optimized images yes/no)
 * `bios` [dir] - Contains the BIOS files uploaded by the user for each platform
 * `cache` [dir] - Contains the downloaded emulator cores, which will be cached locally for 24 hours.
 * `games` [dir] - Contains a list of game subdirectories.
 Each game subdirectory has a unique name, which is also the EverLoader game-Id.